GraphQL API¶

 Mutations that include a file upload use a special encoding.

-• query: The raw graphql query (not a JSON encoded object).
+: The raw graphql query (not a JSON encoded object).variables

-• variables: A JSON-encoded variables object.
-The values for fields of type Upload do not contain the file, but an arbitrary ID, which references the form-data field where the uploaded file is contained.
+do not contain the file, but an arbitrary ID, which references the form-data field where the uploaded file is contained.<id>

 Standardization Efforts